nature-of-code/noc-syllabus-s25/projects/final/README.md

 1. Keeping things simple and small in scope is a plus.
 If your project idea is a big one, consider documenting the larger idea but implementing just a small piece of it.
 2. Also think about making a final project for a small audience, even one single person like a family member or friend. . . or yourself.
 This can be a good way to focus your idea and design process.
 "Generalizing" the idea can come later (or maybe not at all.)
+3. Final project can also be a collection or series of small sketches or experiments, rather than one larger completed project.
-3. If you prefer to focus your time on a final project that is more research or project proposal oriented, this is perfectly acceptable!
+4. If you prefer to focus your time on a final project that is more research or project proposal oriented, this is perfectly acceptable!

-## Final Project Proposals (Dates TBD)
+## Final Project Proposals (April 10 / 17)

 Put together a final project proposal.
 It's up to you to best present your idea, but some things I would suggest are: